 After adding a filter, your selection of filters is displayed below the Filters button.
 Use the ‘x’ button to remove specific filters or use the ‘Clear All’ button on the bottom right.

-Basic filters availability depends on the page you are searching in.
+Basic filters availability depends on the page in which you are searching.
 See the table for all basic filters.
-Advanced filters may be enabled by your admins.
+Advanced filters may be enabled by your admin.

 - Media type – All Media/Video/Quiz/Audio/Image/Webcast Events

 - Ownership – Any Owner/I Own/Media I Can Edit/Media I Can Publish